HamishPierpont/HamishPierpont/README.md

 I'm Hamish!

-- 🏗️ Now I work as a software engineer at Capital One in New York.
+- 🏗️ I work as a software engineer at Capital One in New York.
 - 🐊 I graduated with honors from the University of Florida with a BS in mathematics and computer science.
 - 📫 How to reach me:
   - zhamishzwiliamzpierpontz@zgmail.com (remove the zs)